Article by staff consultant BSc/MSc 03/04/2023

 These risks increase operational complexity and potential financial exposure:

-• Strategic Impact: Increases operational and marketing costs (localization) and raises the risk of ineffective communication within multinational teams.
+- Strategic Impact: Increases operational and marketing costs (localisation) and raises the risk of ineffective communication within multinational teams.

 Impact on Global Consumers and Culture